laravel/vite-plugin/UPGRADE.md

 ### Install Vite and the Laravel Plugin

-First you will need to install [Vite](https://vitejs.dev/) and the [`laravel-vite-plugin`](https://www.npmjs.com/package/laravel-vite-plugin) using your npm package manager of choice:
+First you will need to install [Vite](https://vitejs.dev/) and the [Laravel Vite Plugin](https://www.npmjs.com/package/laravel-vite-plugin) using your npm package manager of choice:

 ```shell
 npm install --save-dev vite laravel-vite-plugin